Lenders Concession Towards Closing Costs And Sellers Concessions

-Home buyers have two costs on a home purchase:
+Homebuyers have two costs on home purchase:

 Down Payment On Home Purchase

-- However, there are ways to offset paying for closing costs by either getting a sellers concession or getting a lenders concession towards closing costs.
+Whether it is a purchase or refinance mortgage transaction, there are always closing costs.
+Besides the down payment are closing costs.
+Homebuyers are responsible for closing costs which can be as much or more than the down payment.
+However, there are ways to offset paying for closing costs.
+This is done by either getting a sellers concession or getting a lenders concession towards closing costs.

 Sellers Concessions Towards Closing Costs